mnestorov/custom-multisite-cookie-manager/README.md

 **_Manage cookies across a WordPress multisite network with the Multisite Cookie Manager plugin._**

-This plugin allows network administrators to manage cookie expiration settings, scan, and identify all cookies being set across the multisite network.
-It provides a network admin settings page where you can specify cookie expiration times, view cookie usage reports, and see a list of all unique cookies being set across the network.
+This plugin allows network administrators and site admins to manage cookie expiration settings, and identify all cookies being set across the multisite network.
+It provides a settings page within each site's admin area where you can specify cookie expiration times based on user roles and manage geo-location data as well as user sessions.
 A unique cookie will be set for each site in the network based on the specified settings.

 ## Features

-- Unique cookie generation per site.
+- Unique cookie generation per site, named based on the site name and blog ID.
-- Customizable cookie expiration times based on user roles.
+- Customizable cookie expiration times based on user roles and login status.
+- Geo-location data collection and user session tracking.
 - Logging and error handling for debugging.
 - Export and import of cookie settings via JSON.
-- Network-wide and per-site settings page for managing cookies.
+- Site admin settings page for managing cookies.
 - Usage reporting for monitoring cookies across the network.

 ## Installation